 As the jury foreman from the Fox trial said, "All J&J had to do was put a warning label on the box.
 But they didn't.
 They did nothing."

-North Carolina Lawyers Offer FREE Talcum Powder Case Evaluation
+Personal Injury Lawyers Offer FREE Talcum Powder Case Evaluation

 If you believe talcum powder use could be tied to your ovarian cancer or that of a loved one's, please contact us immediately.